Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Applications and Numerical Results

 \subsubsection{European Option}

-In the European option case, we evaluate calls with different moneyness levels for all processes described in the previous sections.
-As we desire to have a model which is able to correctly price both ITM and OTM options, we select 30 call options (with one-month maturity, i.e.\ $T=1/12$), having moneyness $\chi$ in the range $\sqrt{T}(-0.2,0.2)$.
+In the European option case, we evaluate calls with different moneyness levels for the four processes described in the previous sections.
+To ensure our simulation technique correctly prices both in-the-money (ITM) and out-of-the-money (OTM) options, we select 30 call options (with one-year maturity, i.e.\ $T=1$), having moneyness $\rchi$ in the range $\sqrt{T}(-0.2,0.2)$.
 We recall that the moneyness of an option having strike $K$ and maturity $T$ is defined as